kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 Maybe we want more GPUs!
 If we're going to pay the capacity cost of storing weights, we might as well get more processing in.
 Tradeoffs get tricky here as increasing the batch size isn't free for latency so we'd have to weigh between getting a good speed to finish all our inferencing together and each inference getting completed at the fastest rate possible.

-> TODO: can i avoid three paragraphs in a row lmao

 At some point, we'll also get closer to flop bound, in that adding another item to the batch won't be faster than sending them in separate batches (though this is hard to get in practice because of capacity, and giving small models too many GPUs causes the communication costs to go up quickly).

 ### model parallelism
 I'm not going to build up full understanding of model parallelism and all the implementation details, because [HuggingFace has done a great job](https://huggingface.co/docs/transformers/parallelism), but here's a description of it that's particularly relevant for inferencing.

 We have all these computations we'd like to do.
 All these matmuls on big matrices are expensive!
 Our model has limited memory bandwidth, and we have to pass all our weights through to complete a single decoding step!
 Wouldn't it be nice to insert more GPUs to start dividing that compute cost by an arbitrarily large number (which in practice, is 16 GPUs attached to one machine, but maybe AWS can only do 8 [I haven't found evidence that they offer 16]).

-> TODO: diagram here?

 The answer, is that it's tricky — how do we split up our weights?
 We have to pay some latency to communicate between the models — when does it occur, how often and how much?